Product Release

 What is Polymarket and why use it?

 Polymarket is a real-money prediction market where users buy and sell shares in the outcomes of specific events.
 Mid-market prices on those shares give a continuously updated, money-backed probability estimate.
-That makes Polymarket one of the cleanest external sources for grading whether a Ditto panel's predictions track the real world.
+That makes Polymarket one of the cleanest external sources for grading whether a FishDog panel's predictions track the real world.

 How does the calibration comparison work?